 Calculating the ERC and filling out Form 941-X can be overwhelming for many small business owners.
 Fortunately, it isn’t the only way to claim your employee retention credit refund.

-An accountant or tax professional can help you determine if you qualify for the ERC and can help you complete and submit your forms for your refund.
+An accountant or tax professional can determine if you qualify for the ERC and can help you complete and submit your forms for your refund.
 There are also lenders, tax services, and other companies that offer ERC refund services.
 These professionals will calculate your ERC and submit all forms to the IRS in exchange for a fee.
-However, the IRS has warned of scams, so make sure that you work with a reputable company if you opt to hire a pro to claim your ERC.
+However, the IRS has warned of ERC scams, so make sure that you work with a reputable company if you opt to hire a pro to claim your ERC.